minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 ### When we are doing, SSH into our EC2 machines.

 - We can't use a private IP, because we are not in the same network

+- If your machine is stopped and then started, the public IP can change